2019 Point-of-care Ultrasound AM

 Upon completion of this educational activity, participants will be better able to:

-- Recognize the fundamentals of ultrasound physics and technology, and basic operation of a portable ultrasound machine (“knobology”).
+- Appreciate the fundamental principles of ultrasound technology and basic operation of a portable ultrasound machine.

-- Differentiate between the different types of ultrasound transducers and select the most appropriate transducer type for different point-of-care ultrasound applications.
+- Recognize the different types of ultrasound transducers and their utility in various point-of-care ultrasound applications.

-- Visualize the normal sonographic appearance of abdominal solid organs and vasculature of the neck and lower extremities, and interpret a series of abnormal ultrasound images to recognize gross pathologies.
+- Appreciate the normal sonographic appearance of the heart, lungs, abdominal organs, and lower extremity vasculature and practice interpreting abnormal ultrasound images with gross pathologies.

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.